 The Melbourne University Law Students' Society would like to extend its thanks to Associate Professor Anna Chapman for drafting the 2018 Moot Problem.
 The Moot problem is here.

 Download the 2016 competition problem (also used in the 2017 Baker Mckenzie First Year Mooting Competition) here.

 Download the exemplar written submission (Respondent) here.

-2018 Allens Women's Moot Scoresheet will be made available shortly.
+2018 Allens Women's Moot Scoresheet is available here.

 The 2016 Women's Moot was a huge success.
 We had 11 teams in the competition, and the moot concerned a contracts problem written by Associate Professor Jeannie Paterson.
 The Grand Final was presided over by Lisa Sarmas, barrister and academic at Melbourne Law School, and Katrina Howard SC, a leading Intellectual Property barrister.
 Katrina Howard spoke to the attendees about her experience as a woman in the law, and we enjoyed drinks and nibbles provided by the Asylum Seeker Resource Centre.

 The winning team was Panagotia Houpis, Emily Mackay and Georgie Tweedy.
 Georgie Tweedy received the prize for Best Oralist in the Grand Final.
 The runner up team was Lydia Holt, Mai Mitsumori-Miller and Adaena Sinclair-Blakemore.
 Congratulations to all competitors!